m7mdkwt/holy-Quraan/README.md

 if you click on sentences ( Ayah) you will get the explain of it.
 Quraan in Arabic version
 Read and listen audio also.
-one file code only and is made by PHP.
+one file code only and is made by PHP & free API.
-Good Luck all.
+Good Luck.